Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Materials and methods

-A library of 156 genes were knocked out in the induced pluripotent stem cell (iPSC) derived macrophages using a high throughput CRISPR (clustered regularly interspaced short palindromic repeats)-Cas9 (CRISPR associated protein 9) method \cite{zhang2021strategies}.
-Macrophages were then cultured for recovery for 6 days in 384 well plates (PerkinElmer PhenoPlate™ 384-well microplates, cat. no. 6057302).
-The resulting cells were stimulated for 24 hours with cytokines IFN-$\gamma$ and LPS (M1-activating stimuli) or IL-4 (M2-activating stimuli).
 Plates were then processed for staining.
-Briefly, culture media (50 $\mu$L per well) was removed using a Bravo automated liquid handler (Agilent) from each well and dispensed into a white plate (Greiner V-bottom 384-well plate, cat. no. 781280) to be utilised for cytokine readout.
-50 $\mu$L of live cell MitoTracker staining solution (MitoTracker orange (Invitrogen\uplett{TM}, cat. no. M7510) diluted in prewarmed (37 ºC) media for a final concentration of 200 nM) was immediately added into each well using a multidrop (Multidrop Combi Reagent Dispenser, Thermo Scientific).
+Briefly, culture media (50 µL per well) was removed using a Bravo automated liquid handler (Agilent).
+50 µL of live cell MitoTracker staining solution (MitoTracker orange (Invitrogen\uplett{TM}, cat. no. M7510) diluted in prewarmed (37 ºC) media for a final concentration of 200 nM) was immediately added into each well using a Multidrop (Multidrop Combi Reagent Dispenser, Thermo Scientific).
 Plates were incubated in dark for 30 minutes at 37 ºC, 95\% relative humidity and 5\% CO2, before MitoTracker staining solution was removed with Bravo.
-Cells were then fixed with 30 $\mu$L, 4\% paraformaldehyde (Alfa Aesar, cat. no. J61899) per well and left for 20 minutes at room temperature in dark.
-Plates were washed three times with PBS-tween (0.1\% v/v tween 20 (Sigma-Aldrich, cat. no. P9416) in Dulbecco's Phosphate Buffered Saline (PBS, Sigma-Aldrich, cat. no. D8537)) using a plate washer (Biotek 405 TS Microplate washer, Agilent).
-Cells were permeabilized adding 50uL permeabilization solution (0.1\% v/v Triton X-100 (Sigma-Aldrich, cat. no. T8787) in PBS) in to each well using multidrop at medium speed and incubated at room temperature (RT) for 20 minutes.
-After permeabilization solution was removed, plates were washed three times with PBS-tween using plate washer and 50uL of blocking solution (0.1\% v/v tween 20 and 2\% v/v goat serum (Biowest cat. no. S2000-500) in PBS), was added into each well using multidrop at a medium speed.
+Cells were then fixed with 30 µL, 4\% paraformaldehyde (Alfa Aesar, cat. no. J61899) per well and left for 20 minutes at room temperature in dark.
+Plates were washed three times with PBS-tween (0.1\% v/v tween 20 (Sigma-Aldrich, cat. no. P9416) in Dulbecco’s Phosphate Buffered Saline (PBS, Sigma-Aldrich, cat. no. D8537)) using a plate washer (Biotek 405 TS Microplate washer, Agilent).
+Cells were permeabilized by adding 50µL permeabilization solution (0.1\% v/v Triton X-100 (Sigma-Aldrich, cat. no. T8787) in PBS) in to each well using a Multidrop at medium speed and incubated at room temperature (RT) for 20 minutes.
+After permeabilization solution was removed, plates were washed three times with PBS-tween using plate washer and 50µL of blocking solution (0.1\% v/v tween 20 and 2\% v/v goat serum (Biowest cat. no. S2000-500) in PBS), was added into each well using a Multidrop at a medium speed.
 Plates were sealed and left in dark at RT for 2 hours.
-Blocking solution was removed using plate washer and 30uL per well primary antibody mix (1:1000 anti-CD38 (Thermo cat. no. MA1-19316) for M1 or 1:1000 anti-MAOA (Abcam cat. no. ab240031) for M2, in blocking solution) was added.
+Blocking solution was removed using plate washer and 30uL per well primary antibody mix in blocking solution was added (antibody identity not relevant to the current study as it was included for alternate purposes).
 Plates were sealed and stored at 4 ºC in a dark fridge overnight.
-Following day, after three times washing with PBS-tween, a secondary antibody mixture (1:1000 nuclear stain (Hoechst 33342 Thermo H3570), 1:500 Alexa Fluor 488 (for CD38 (Thermo cat. no. A11001) or for MAOA (Thermo cat. no. A32731)) and 1:400 actin stain (Thermo cat. no. A22287) in blocking solution) of 30 $\mu$L per well was added using multidrop at medium speed.
+The following day, after washing with PBS-tween three times, 30 µL per well of a secondary labeling mixture containing 1:1000 nuclear stain (Hoechst 33342 Thermo H3570) and 1:400 phalloidin (Thermo cat. no. A22287) in blocking solution was added using a Multidrop at medium speed.
 Following 2 hours of incubation at RT, plates were washed with PBS-tween using the plate washer three times and left in 50uL PBS per well for imaging analysis.